ro-mish/ml-theory-capstone/README.md

 # Benchmarking Kernel Machines on Text Datasets
-Data Science Capstone Project advised by Mikhail Belkin.
+Data Science Capstone Project advised by Rohit Mishra, Arunav Gupta, William Luu, & Mehdi Boussami.
+Advised by Professor Mikhail Belkin.

 ## Scaling Tests
 If you would like to run the expriments used in the report "On Feature Scaling of Recursive Feature Machines", follow the steps below: